Yoshani/FarmBuddy/README.md

 # FarmFinder
-This project is for completing an assignment that integrates several HMS kits developed for the Online Training Course on Mobile Application Development provided by Huawei
+This project is for completing an assignment that integrates several HMS kits developed for the Online Training Course on Mobile Application Development provided by Huawei.

+Introduction: The application displays several registered farms to the user, and the user may view their locations, add geofences, and be alerted when nearing a farm of interest.

 HMS Kits integrated: Account Kit, Push Kit, Map Kit, Location Kit